Pro Football Reference Blog

 6.3

 McDaniel had a Hall of Fame career at the position of guard with the Minnesota Vikings, as well as a short stint in Tampa Bay.
-There were twelve seasons where Randall was honored as being a Pro Bowl selection and seven times as an All-Pro.
+There were 12 seasons where Randall was honored as being a Pro Bowl selection and seven times as an All-Pro.

 Bruce Matthews